jasur-py/pocket-cache/README.md

 ## Why PocketCache?

 - **Simple Interface**: Easy to use with an intuitive API that feels natural in Python
-- **Flexible Storage**: Choose from memory, Redis, or filesystem storage, or implement your own backend
+- **Flexible Storage**: Choose from memory, filesystem, or Redis storage, or implement your own backend
 - **Efficient Serialization**: Built-in support for JSON and Pickle serialization with extensible serializer interface
 - **Production Ready**: Thoroughly tested, type-safe, and used in production environments
 - **Performance Focused**: Optimized for high-throughput scenarios with minimal overhead